akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When she emerged, her hands trembling, a rather severe looking woman was waiting.

-She was perhaps thirty, with steady eyes and a voice that carried the quiet authority of someone who had long ago learned to expect obedience.
+She was perhaps thirty, with steady eyes and a voice that carried the quiet authority of someone who had long ago learnt to expect obedience.

 “You were sent to the *south* corridor,” she said.
 It was not a question.